Contents

 | Visa application form | Depending on visa type and the country |

-| Schengen visa insurance | Needs to cover emergency medical care, hospitalisation, and repatriation (including in the event of death) |
+| Schengen visa insurance | Needs to cover emergency medical care, hospitalization, and repatriation (including in the event of death) |

-| Additional documents depending on the visa type | Proving why the applicant is requesting the specific visa type, translated into languages accepted by the country's embassy |
+| Additional documents depending on the visa type | They may be requested by the consulates |

 -